hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 #### Database Services

-MovieVerse currently uses MongoDB, Redis, and MySQL as its primary databases.
+MovieVerse currently uses MongoDB, Redis, PostgreSQL, and MySQL as its primary databases.
 To run these databases, execute the following commands:

-1. Ensure that MongoDB, Redis, RabbitMQ, and MySQL are installed on your machine and are running.
+1. Ensure that MongoDB, Redis, RabbitMQ, PostgreSQL, and MySQL are installed on your machine and are running.
 For example, on MacOS and if you are using `Homebrew`, you can run the following commands:

     ```bash
     brew services start mongodb
     brew services start rabbitmq
     brew services start mysql
+    brew services start postgresql
     redis-server
     ```
     Also, before you continue, ensure that the MySQL database `MovieVerse` is running and exists.
 If not, open the MySQL client using the following command: